Systems Theory & Audio Feedback

 Once an amplifying feedback cycle becomes and remains dominant, it brings escalating change, initially slow and then explosive, until the transformation it initiates reaches a limit and the amplifying cycle stops.

 For example, when a person in a chair leans back past the tipping point, a vicious cycle takes hold.
-The rotational energy increases more and more rapidly as the chair tips.
+The rotational energy increases as the chair tips.
 The only way to stop the vicious cycle is (1) an external intervention, e.g., someone catching the chair, or (2) the cycle running its course and hitting a limit when the chair hits the floor.
+See the “Tipping Point” page on this website.

 Reversibility